Pregnancy and other factors can elevate the risk of HBP among women

 Blood pressure during childbearing years

 Medical researchers have found that birth control pills increase blood pressure in some women.
-It’s more likely to occur if you’re overweight, have had high blood pressure during pregnancy, have a family history of HBP or have mild kidney disease.
+It’s more likely to occur if you’re overweight, have had high blood pressure during a previous pregnancy, have a family history of high blood pressure or mild kidney disease.
 The combination of birth control pills and cigarette use may be especially dangerous for some women.
 Learn more about quitting smoking.

 - Talk to your doctor about the risks.

-- Make sure your doctor measures and records your blood pressure before prescribing the pill.
+- Make sure your doctor measures and records your blood pressure before prescribing oral contraceptives.

-- Have your blood pressure checked every six months or so.
+- Have your blood pressure checked approximately every six months.

-Each pregnancy is different, and your doctor will give you recommendations for your situation.
+Each woman is different, and your doctor will give you recommendations for your situation.
 Most women with high blood pressure should follow these precautions before becoming pregnant.
 (However, if you have any questions or concerns, check with your doctor first.):

 - Get your blood pressure under control.

 - Be active and exercise.
-Regular physical activity will help you control your blood pressure and increase your physical condition.
+Regular physical activity will help you control your blood pressure and improve your physical condition.